-Born in Alexandria, Egypt, Ed immigrated as a refugee to New York at the age of 13.
+Born in Alexandria, Egypt, Ed immigrated as a political refugee to New York at the age of 15. including a multiple years staying in France.
 After his graduate studies in Political Science at NYU, Ed spent most of his adult life in advertising.
 He founded and ran successful boutique agencies with clients in the financial and luxury markets.
 In 2001, he sold his agency to the Omnicom Group.
 After his retirement from the advertising field in 2009, Ed revived his passion for photography.

 Ed’s additional interests revolved around event photography, with organizations including: